Negrea-Andrei/video_app/README.md

 Stream is used for video calls in this project.
 Learn more about Stream from their [official website](https://getstream.io/).

+## Demo Authentication

+To access the demo features of this application, you can use the following demo accounts:

+### Account 1
+- **Username:** fortest1
+- **Password:** 1fortest!

+### Account 2
+- **Username:** fortest2
+- **Password:** 2fortest!

+These demo accounts allow you to experience the application's features without the need to create your own account.
+Please note that these accounts are for demonstration purposes only and should not be used for sensitive or personal information.

 ## Features

 ### Video Recording